 The 99.9th percentile of the end-to-end delay of packets should be smaller than 2.5 ms

-The same as above but with a simultaneous transmission of large data files on the same device
+The 5G system shall support the UE to receive the audio stream from the NPN without interuptions while the UE engages in parallel data/voice traffic communication.

-The 3GPP UE shall be able to attach/connect to two 5G-RANs (NPN and PLMN) simultaneously, where the PLMN is responsible voice/data services provision, and the NPN is responsible for audio distribution services
+The 5G system shall support the UE to connect and receive/transmit data to the NPN and PLMN simultaneously, where the PLMN is responsible voice/data services provision, and the NPN is responsible for audio distribution services.

-The 3GPP NPN shall provide a method for authentication and authorization of new connections from UEs, which can be controlled by the audio distribution system
+The 5G system shall enable the NPN of the audio distribution system for authentication and authorization of the new UEs and the connections from the UEs.

-The 5GS shall support a mechanism for an application to initiate network selection and connection to a NPN
+The 5G system shall support a mechanism for an application to initiate the UE to select and connect to a desired NPN.

-The 3GPP NPN shall accept connections from UEs from different MNOs, indepentently of existing agreements between MNOs and the 3rd NPN operator
+The 5G system shall enable the NPN to accept and maintain simultaneous connections from different MNOs’ UEs, indepentently of existing agreements between MNOs and the 3rd NPN operator.